 The concept of faith as the “almighty force” that can move, motivate, compel, or manipulate God to give or do anything you wish or want is absurd and unbiblical.

-Many believers today are frustrated and depressed in a bid to use their faith to compel, persuade, manipulate, or control God to grant their wishes, desires, prayers, or to carry out their commands.
+Many believers today are frustrated and depressed in a bid to use their faith to compel, persuade, manipulate, or control God to grant their wishes, desires, prayers or to carry out their commands.

-A proper spiritual understanding of faith and how it works is very crucial to Christian life, for a call to be a Christian is essentially a call to walk by faith and not by sight (2 Cor.
+A proper spiritual understanding of faith and how it works is crucial to your Christian life, for a call to be a Christian is essentially a call to walk by faith and not by sight (2 Cor.
 5:7).

-The Christian life, race or journey starts by faith in the provision of God’s grace and only by faith in God’s grace can it be successfully finished or completed (Eph.
+The Christian life, race, or journey starts by faith in the provision of God’s grace, and only by faith in God’s grace can it be successfully finished or completed (Eph.
 2:8, Col. 2:6).

 Moreover, the Scripture warns that whatever does not proceed from faith is a sin in the sight of God (Rom.
 14:23).
 So, any believer who is not living and walking by faith is simply living and walking in sin.